sheriff1/sheriff1.github.io/_posts/2019-05-25-professional-development-and-professional-enablement.md

 Once I had a handle on how to use the API to retrieve data, the next step was getting the data out of just printing the output in the terminal, but writing it to a file or database so I could “[Touch it, bring it, pay it, watch it, Turn it, leave it, start – format it](https://genius.com/1690119)”, specifically format it... (in fact, I only had to format it, but shout out to Daft Punk and Busta Rhymes still).

 When learning how to retrieve the data, it was great to see the parallels with how I’ve previously used Python in how I could use NodeJS.
-Prior to this project, NodeJS seemed fairly ambiguous to me, but looking into more of the use cases and documentation, how to use NodeJS became clearer.
+Before this project, NodeJS seemed fairly ambiguous to me, but looking into more of the use cases and documentation, how to use NodeJS became clearer.
 It began to resonate with me the value of being able to use the same programming language on the frontend and backend.

-From there, I had to do some string composition, file I/O, and with that I had some JSON data that I could display.
+From there, I had to do some string composition, file I/O, and with that, I had some JSON data that I could display.

 ### Version 0 (VSCode, Github, HTML, CSS, Javascript)

-I had a small amount of team data available and I thought it'd be fine to start scaffolding out what the website could look like with my current data as well as get back into rhythm with version control and writing HTML.
+I had a small amount of team data available, and I thought it'd be fine to start scaffolding out what the website could look like with my current data as well as get back into rhythm with version control and writing HTML.

 I started by just outputting the team stats I had in a table: